morrownr/88x2bu/README.md

 ```
 Step 8: Run a preparation script if required:

-Note: The Raspberry Pi OS and other ARM based systens require a preparation script.
+Note: The Raspberry Pi OS and other ARM based systems require a preparation script.

 Option for 32 bit Raspberry Pi OS:
 ```bash